John-Nagle/lslutils/regioncrossing.md

 avatar and a prim, resulting in unwanted motion in some direction.

 This problem can be fixed by extending road prims a few meters off the edge of the sim.
+This has been known since at least 2012.
-This provides support during the transition.
+Such a prim provides support during the transition.
 The extension can be transparent, and it can be an additional prim tacked onto an existing road prim.
 Some roads in Second Life already have such support.
 Some don't.
 (Circuit de Corse is quite good;